RobinNagpal/dodao-ui/README.md

 You should be know the following things to be able to contribute to this repository:

 - [ ] Understand the monorepo structure.
 More details in [ProjectStructure.md](docs/ProjectStructure.md)
-- [ ] Understand how postgres is setup using docker-compose
+- [ ] Understand how postgres is setup using docker-compose.
+See [Video](https://drive.google.com/drive/folders/1_AQi1W_p1OUROBHIv3lAZjnVqkihgD3S)
 - [ ] Understand how migrations work.
 More details in [PrismaMigrations.md](docs/PrismaMigrations.md)